 Public participation basically involves engaging members of the public to express their views about a certain project.
 Public participation tries to ensure that due consideration will be given to public values, concerns and preferences when decisions are made.
-Public participation in this project was facilitated through administration of questionnaires to the neighbors of the proposed development site as well as a public baraza with the entire neighbourhood.
+Public participation in this project was facilitated through interviews with the project proponent and neighbors of the facility.
 There was no objection to the proposed project by any member of the neighboring community.
 They however reiterated that more emphasis should be put towards ensuring that the proposed project and its infrastructure would not negatively interfere with the environmental integrity of the surrounding areas.
 Most of those interviewed welcomed the development of this project in the area.
-A sample of the neighbor's comments, occupation, contacts and signatures has been appended in this report.
+Below are some of the residents that were involved in the public participation process.